hadley/adv-r/Functionals.md

   * Compute the standard deviation of every column in a numeric data frame.

-  * Compute the standard deviation of of every numeric column in a mixed data frame (you'll need to use `vapply()` twice)
+  * Compute the standard deviation of of every numeric column in a mixed data frame (Hint: you'll need to use `vapply()` twice)

 * Recall: why is using `sapply()` to get the `class()` of each element in a data frame dangerous?